JetBrains/godot-support/godot-editor-plugin/README.md

 # JetBrains Rider External Editor – Godot Plugin

-A tiny Godot Editor plugin that adds a "Use Rider" toggle to the Godot toolbar and, when enabled, applies a set of editor settings recommended for working with JetBrains Rider as your external script editor.
+A Godot Editor plugin that adds a "Use Rider" toggle to the Godot toolbar and, when enabled, applies a set of editor settings recommended for working with JetBrains Rider as your external script editor.

 The goal is to make it trivial to switch between Rider‑optimized settings and stock Godot settings with a single click.